Openpalm/Prop/README.md

 2400 x 2  A salary of for each instructor (36 basis ?)

-1000 Legal costs
+1000 Legal costs (assuming 10 hours a week, though no on going? in essence, a 12,000 yearly expenses for legalities?)

-1000 Student Taxi costs
+1000 Student Taxi costs (assuming 30 minute drives? / 6 hours a week?)

-2000 Secretarial costs
+1000 Secretarial costs (roughly 10 hours a month?)

 2000 Rent